Back to Home Page

 Public Art Installations

-EcoArts Lake County Sculpture Walk 2005-2007 Current Exhibition , June - 0ct 2007 Middletown County Park Lake County, CA
+EcoArts Lake County Sculpture Walk 2005-2016 Currenty working on the 2016 sculpture the Exhibition runs from June - 0ctober annually since 2004 on the main trail of Middletown County Park Lake County, CA

 Gallery Shows

-"Apples in the Pie" Show, Cell Space Crucible Steel Gallery San Francisco, CA March, 2000
+"Apples in the Pie" Group Show, Cell Space Crucible Steel Gallery San Francisco, CA March, 2000

 San Francisco City College Juried Ceramics Show, San Francisco CA 1997